 Read more about their sustainability efforts here.

-Making this baked french toast casserole is pretty simple and just takes a few steps.
+Making this baked berry French toast casserole is pretty simple.
 The main part of making this recipe is preparing the bread, and also deciding which route you want to go – making sure to plan enough time to allow the bread to dry out OR toasting the bread just slightly to dry it out.
+Here’s how to do it:

-Slice day-old/dry bread into 1″ cubes.
-Place bread in the bottom of a greased 9×13 casserole dish.
-Add just about all of the berries as well, a mix of the blueberries, raspberries and strawberries, leaving a few out to top with.
+Slice day-old, dry bread into 1″ cubes.
+Place bread in the bottom of a greased 9×13 inch casserole dish.

 Pour the egg mixture over top of the bread in the casserole dish, making sure to press the bread down so that all of the pieces have been soaked.
 Add more berries to the top, filling in any holes you see.